shillontheroad/makers-jam/README.md

 ## Contributing

-Thanks for your interest in contributing to [PROJECT]!
+Thanks for your interest in contributing to MakersJam!
 There are many ways to contribute.
 To get started, take a look at [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Participation Guidelines

 This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [EMAIL].
+Please report unacceptable behavior to markshillitoe@gmail.com.

 ## MozSprint